voxmedia/viz-app/README.md

 Out of the box, Vizier and the ai2html script it provides only supports Arial and Georgia fonts.
 If you want to use non-standard web fonts, you will need to create a `.vizappconfig` file and load it in the program.

 If you notice a standard web font is missing or not working, please open a github issue about it.
+We won't add non-standard web fonts to the included fonts, even if it's free.

 #### Developing